seek-oss/braid-design-system/.changeset/gorgeous-bears-glow.md

 **Theme Tokens: Descender and Cap Height scales**

-Instead of the calculated values of `capHeightScale` and `decenderHeightScale`, a theme now accepts `fontMetrics`—a structure the represents the metadata from the font itself.
+Instead of the calculated values of `capHeightScale` and `decenderHeightScale`, a theme now accepts `fontMetrics`—a structure that represents the metadata from the font itself.

 ```diff
 -const capHeight = 24 * theme.typography.capHeightScale;